 Until you see that chaos that can result because you let something go that should have been addressed – or a shortcut that was taken that should not have been – you may not speak with the same conviction.
 It is only until you’ve been through this meat grinder and survived that you can vow to yourself and others that “this will never happen again!”
 It is by means of these types of experiences that you become wise, experienced, and judicious with the decisions you make.

-What is professional development?
 Professional development is different things to different people.
-But, as a project manager there are no greater lessons learned than through personal experience and those things that have gone wrong.
+But as a project manager there are no greater lessons learned than through personal experience and those things that have gone wrong.
 This type of professional development puts you squarely in the path of “been there, done that…and we’re not doing that again!”

 One painful lesson many project managers have learned is to try and manage a project without a software management tool.
 They may rely on spreadsheets, whiteboards, or To-Do lists.Try our software for 30 days, free, and find out how easy it is to organize your work, manage your teams online, and track progress daily.